What to Do in New York City in May 2026

 2. TD Five Boro Bike Tour

-May 4
+May 3

-Wide-open city streets with no cars?
-On May 4, what sounds like a pipe dream becomes reality.
-At the TD Five Boro Bike Tour, riders will have full access to 40 miles of open roads and traffic-free bridges as they cycle throughout the five boroughs.
-Not just a fun activity, the bike tour is primarily a fundraising event and one of the world's largest charitable bike rides.
-Funds go toward bike education and safety programs, and the event also partners with dozens of nonprofits to raise money for causes that range from cancer research to social services.
-Standard registration costs $168.24, or you can ride for a charity or a team, or sign up as a VIP, which comes with all the merch and lounge access.
-If you’re more cheerleader than cyclist, joining in the sideline revelry is also a great option.
+Not just a fun activity, the ride is also one of the world’s largest charitable cycling events.
+Funds support bike education and safety programs, and the event partners with dozens of nonprofits to raise money for causes that range from cancer research to social services.
+Standard registration costs $168.24, or you can ride for a charity team or sign up as a VIP.
+If you’re more cheerleader than cyclist, joining the lively street-side atmosphere is also a great way to soak in the Big Apple energy.

 3. Frieze New York Art Fair